mrdrbob/aoc-2020/README.md

 This is a relatively straight-forward modification of the existing algorithm.
 Rather than calculate rotations for 180 and 270, I just repeat the left and right rotations.
 The hardest part for me was keeping all the positive and negative values for the directions straight in my head.

+### Day 13 - Part 1

+This one isn't bad if you know how to use modulo.
+You're really just figuring out the remainder between the earliest possible departure time and each bus id.
+Then find the smallest of those.